 In exceptional circumstances, children will receive a special HT sticker in recognition for this or other work deemed of excellent quality and it is recorded on the weekly spreadsheet (see Recording and Monitoring in Sanctions section).
 Teachers may also wish to communicate over and above achievements to parents through the use of 'Praise Notes' sent via email or Tapestry, which celebrate the reasons for their child's exceptional attitudes and/or behaviours.

-Gold behaviour will also offer the hard worker a gold star token.
-This is worth 10 green tokens.
+Gold behaviour will also offer the hard worker a gold star token or further team points for the gold star book.
+This is worth 10 green tokens or team points.

 3) Certificates